CROSSINGTUD/CryptoAnalysis/README.md

       --applicationCp=<absolute-application-path>
 ```

-For an easy start we prepared a .jar containing classes with crypto misuses. .
+For an easy start we prepared a .jar containing classes with crypto misuses.
+The source code for these misuses is found [here](https://github.com/CROSSINGTUD/CryptoAnalysis/tree/master/CryptoAnalysisTargets/CogniCryptDemoExample/src/example).
 To run CogniCrypt_SAST on these classes, simply execute the following command (on a linux based system).

 ```
 java -cp CryptoAnalysis/build/CryptoAnalysis-1.0.0-jar-with-dependencies.jar crypto.HeadlessCryptoScanner \
   --rulesDir=$(pwd)/CryptoAnalysis/src/test/resources/ \
   --applicationCp=$(pwd)/CryptoAnalysisTargets/CogniCryptDemoExample/Examples.jar
 ```
-The source code is found [here](https://github.com/CROSSINGTUD/CryptoAnalysis/tree/master/CryptoAnalysisTargets/CogniCryptDemoExample/src/example).

 ## Changing the CrySL Rules